moloney1/genrify/README.md

 ## Usage

-For now get a last.fm API key and put it into a creds/creds.py file.
+For now get a last.fm API key and load it into your environment as LASTFM_API_KEY

 ```
 python genrify.py [-h] [--interactive] [--nolastfm] [--limit LIMIT] library